 Other services take a cut of your savings.

 Most property tax appeal companies charge 25–35% of whatever you save — hundreds of dollars, every year.
-Overassessed gives you the same data and a step-by-step filing guide for a flat $24.99.
-You keep every dollar.
+Overassessed gives you professional-grade comparable sales analysis, step-by-step filing instructions, and a complete evidence packet for a flat $45.
+You keep every dollar you save.

 If you save $2,208/year